 OUR STORY, INC. NEWS RELEASE

-For the years 2012-2013, Our Story, Inc. will be be celebrating the 150th Anniversary of the Emancipation Project and its legacy in Nevada.
+For the years 2012-2013, Our Story, Inc. will be celebrating the 150th anniversary of the Emancipation Project and its legacy in Nevada.
 This article is part of a series to be published during that time.
-The first part of the series covers the Presidencies leading up to Lincoln in order to review national policy and experience leading to Emancipation.
+The first part of the series covers the presidencies leading up to Lincoln in order to review national policy and experience leading to Emancipation.
 Please feel free to circulate and share (credited), comment or submit your own articles.